Free Updates

 Every investor should consider the risks of an investment before committing their money.
 Investing with p2p lending has a number of risks:

 1. Borrower defaults – the loans are unsecured so an investor has little recourse if the borrower decides not to pay.
-The annual default rate across all grades at Lending Club is around 3% with higher risk borrowers having a higher default rate.
+The annual default rate across all grades at Lending Club is around 6 or 7% with higher risk borrowers having a higher default rate.

-2. Lending Club bankruptcy – This is a much smaller risk today than it was a year or two ago because Lending Club is making money and has more than $50 million in cash in the bank.
+2. Lending Club bankruptcy – This is a much smaller risk today than it was several years ago because Lending Club is making money and has had an influx of cash with the recent IPO.
 But the risk will always be there.
 In the unlikely event of a bankruptcy, there is a backup loan servicer who will take over servicing the loans but there would likely be some disruption and investors could lose some principal.

 3. Interest rate risk – the loan terms are three or five years so during this time interest rates could increase substantially.
 If an FDIC insured investment is paying 6% it makes investing in a Lending Club loan at 7% not the best investment.